By David P. Brungo, PT, Expert Contributor, Summerville PT & Balance Rehab for Adults

 Here are what experts suggest to EAT OR DRINK MORE OF to keep your vestibular system happier:

-2. Foods rich in potassium (but be careful about over-doing it!)
+2. Foods rich in potassium (but be careful about over-doing it!
+Speak with your doctor first if you keep track of these levels!!!)

 3. Foods rich in antioxidants, micronutrients and anti-inflammatory qualities

-4. Ginger (but not good for patients who take diabetic or blood thinning medications)
+4. Ginger (but not good for patients who take diabetic or blood thinning medications!
+Speak with your doctor first if you do!!!)

 There are some really great resources available online that will help you understand how your diet affects your sense of balance and equilibrium.
 I’ve included four excellent resources below and strongly encourage you to review them as well as speak with your doctor about if you’re feeling dizzy, off balance or have headaches or migraines regularly.
 Moreover, I’d encourage everyone to consider making changes to your diet and/or lifestyle choices BEFORE starting new medications or continuing long-term use of medications like Meclizine (an anti-histamine frequently prescribed to reduce dizziness), or anti-anxiety medications such as Lorazepam, Klonopin, Ativan, Valium or Xanax.
 These are powerful vestibular suppressants that can actually prevent you from ever getting better in many cases of vestibular dysfunction.

-Always speak to your doctor, nutritionist/holistic expert and/or physical therapist before you make any serious changes to your diet as they can have serious consequences for certain people who take medications to control other problems!
+Always speak to your doctor, nutritionist/holistic expert and/or physical therapist before you make any serious changes to your diet as they can have significant health consequences for certain people who take medications to control other problems!

 Healthier diets and lifestyle choices benefit us in many, many ways.
 If you’d like to discuss this topic further, please do not hesitate to ask an expert but be prepared to start making some tough choices about what you like to eat, drink or smoke!